 How many properties does a property manager look after?

 We have an entire team that works in our property management department.
 We currently manage around 2400 plus properties.

 Do these properties come with title insurance and when you buy and are they free from any debts or liens placed on the property?
 What about a warranty?

 You do not have to buy title insurance, however it's relatively inexpensive and we purchase it ourselves on all of our properties.
 When you buy a property from us, it will absolutely be free of all debts and liens.
 Our closing attorney, is extremely experienced with overseas closings and can provide you with top-notch legal council, title insurance, proof that the property is unencumbered with any liens or debts, etc. Regarding a warranty, all our properties are completely renovated from top to bottom with no deferred maintenance.
 However, all our properties come with several comprehensive warranties, please see the warranty of our section of our website for more details.

 Are tenants able to be removed easily if they do not pay or are causing damage, or nuisance?

 In Australia, the laws seem to protect the tenant rather than the home owner.
-Tennessee and Arkansas are considered a "landlord friendly" state, we can evict 30 days from the first missed payments.
+Tennessee and Arkansas are considered "landlord friendly" states; we can evict 30 days from the first missed payment.
 We typically develop very good relationships with our tenants to try to avoid this and work with the tenant to minimize any expense for our investor-buyers.